fbpx

 It investigates real-life examples where the exploitation of software vulnerabilities has led to resounding disasters.
 The unit also addresses common software vulnerabilities, as well as the techniques and tools to detect and fix them.

-The unit then moves to best practices regarding software development life cycle, introducing DevSecOps and insisting on the critical importance of integrating security concerns at each stage of the process.
+The subject then moves to best practices regarding the software development life cycle, introducing DevSecOps and insisting on the critical importance of integrating security concerns at each stage of the process.

 Assessment Tasks: